 We have six muscles around each eye which move our eyes.
-Nerves in the brain make the muscles work; the nerves are like the electric wiring to the muscles.
-If a nerve isn't working properly the muscle it supplies becomes weak, or in some cases stops working altogether.
+Nerves from the brain make the muscles work; the nerves are like the electric wiring to the muscle.
+If a nerve isn't working properly the muscles it supplies becomes weak, or in some cases stops working altogether.